 |

-Whatever your relationship with your parents is, it's worth putting loving effort in to make it better.
+Whatever your relationship with your parents is, it's worth putting loving effort into making it better.
 The more you grow and mature in emotional intelligence, the more successful you'll be in handling difficult situations.

 Practice some of the actions above.
 Be gentle with yourself as you try on new ways of interacting.
-And remember, respect is non-negotiable.
-It is always a primary ingredient in every healthy relationship.
+And remember, emotional intimacy may feel scary at first but you can relax into it.
+Healthy relationships are worth the effort!

 To learn more about emotional intelligence or to receive coaching, contact us at support@Heartmanity.com.